seleniumforest/cosmos-indexer/readme.md

 2. Divide code to low coupled modules
 3. Make advanced balancer or integrate 3rd party
 4. Work with typings for Indexed/Raw blocks
+5. Fix fetching indexed txs in large blocks, see TODO in BlocksWatcher.runNetwork.composeBlock

 ### Features